Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

 Also, for those who are learning for fun as a quirky hobby (looking at you anime fans out there), you can get away with 15 minutes per day.

-In the end, there is no right amount of time per day to practice.
+In the end, there is no right amount of hours per day to practice.
 It is totally situational.
 Do what works for you depending on your schedule and how quickly you want to learn.

 How Many Hours Does It Take To Learn Japanese with Duolingo?

 For those who have used Duolingo before, you know that each lesson takes roughly 5 minutes.
-So by my math, if it takes 2,200 hours to learn Japanese, and each lesson takes 5 minutes to finish, you only need to complete 26,400 lessons. 😳
+So by my math, if it takes 2,200 hours to learn Japanese, and each lesson takes 5 minutes to finish, you only need to complete 26,400 lessons.

-I have no doubt that you can master some Japanese basics within 6 months, but your conversations will be very elementary.
+I have no doubt that you can master some basics within 6 months, but your conversations will be very elementary.

 How Long Does It Take To Complete the Duolingo Japanese Course?

-Unfortunately, there is no clear cut answer as to how long it takes to complete the Duolingo Japanese course.
+Unfortunately, there is no clear-cut answer as to how long it takes to complete the Duolingo Japanese course.
 For one, Duolingo is much more than a sequence of lessons.
 There are optional review sessions, match madness games, ramp ups, and league competition, among other features.

 You can literally spend an hour on Duolingo and not do a single real lesson along the path.
 In this sense, I view Duolingo almost like a social app and less like a language app.